Search for Cosmological time dilation from Gamma-Ray Bursts -- A 2021 status update: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 We are grateful to I-Non Chiu for useful correspondence about this work.
 We thank Amy Lien for help regarding Swift GRB database and {\tt battblocks} command.
 We would also like to acknowledge Eleonora Troja, for assistance regarding GRB redshift data.
-We also appreciate the Swift Help team for their prompt response to all our queries.
+We also appreciate the Swift Help team for their prompt response to all our queries. \rthis{Finally, we are grateful to the anonymous referee for several constructive feedback on this manuscript.}